Alabama Birth Records Search

 Keepsake Birth Certificate - this decorative type of certificate is only for framing not for official government use.

-Adoptee Birth Certificate - Alabama offers an information-only copy birth certificate until you reach the age of 19.
+Adoptee Birth Certificate - the state offers an information-only copy birth certificate until you reach the age of 19.
 After that, you can obtain an official copy.

-Foreign Birth Certificate - Alabama has the resources to issue a Certificate of Foreign Birth upon request for children born outside the U.S. who immigrated or were adopted into America.
+Foreign Birth Certificate - the state has the resources to issue a Certificate of Foreign Birth upon request for children born outside the U.S. who immigrated or were adopted into America.

 As of 2018, Alabama’s population has reached 4.89 million people.
-This ranks Alabama 24th nationwide.
-Of those 4.89 million, 51.6% are female, so there are slightly more women living in Alabama than men.
+This ranks the state 24th nationwide.
+Of those 4.89 million, 51.6% are female, so there are slightly more women living in the area than men.

-The U.S. census ranks Alabama’s growth rate to be 0.26% a year which means they are the 36th fastest growing state in the U.S. Regarding population density, Alabama chimes in at 94.4 people per square mile, making them 27th in the nation.
+The U.S. census ranks Alabama’s growth rate to be 0.26% a year which means they are the 36th fastest growing state in the U.S. Regarding population density, the state chimes in at 94.4 people per square mile, making them 27th in the nation.
 Overall growth is steady but unremarkable.

 Experts estimate Alabama’s population to hit 5 million by 2020.